genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Below the search box is a button to access your **briefcase**.
-Your briefcase is a place where you can temporarily store files from various folders. **To add** files to your briefcase hover over each individual file and use the special “briefcase” button that appears or select several files, right click on them and choose “Add to briefcase...”. **To delete** an item from your briefcase hover over it and click on the “x” button. **To clear all** items from the briefcase, select “Clear all” option.
+Your briefcase is a place where you can temporarily store files from various folders. **To add** files to your briefcase hover over each individual file and use the special "briefcase" button that appears or select several files, right click on them and choose "Add to briefcase...". **To delete** an item from your briefcase hover over it and click on the "x" button. **To clear all** items from the briefcase, select "Clear all" option.

 |BriefCase|

-If you select a file, **three additional** buttons will show up, allowing you to **share**, **delete** the file or **view metainfo** (an “eye”-icon) for the file.
+If you select a file, **three additional** buttons will show up, allowing you to **share**, **delete** the file or **view metainfo** (an "eye"-icon) for the file.

 |3buttons1|